michael2012z/BitBible/markdown/JPS/files/Gen.md

 17. And it came to pass, when she was in hard labour, that the mid-wife said unto her: 'Fear not; for this also is a son for thee.'

-18. And it came to pass, as her soul was in departing--for she died--that she called his name Ben-oni;That is, The son of my sorrows.</note> but his father called him Benjamin. but his father called him Benjamin.That is, The son of the right hand.
+18. And it came to pass, as her soul was in departing--for she died--that she called his name Ben-oni;

 19. And Rachel died, and was buried in the way to Ephrath--the same is Beth-lehem.